top of page

 The Happiness Research Institute also believes in the noble idea that the true measure of any society can be found in how we treat our most vulnerable members.

 That is why we are committed to explore and address well-being gaps and inequality.
 The aim of this work is not to belittle the importance of economic equality, but to shed light on an overlooked dimension of inequality.
-For more than a century, we been talking about economic inequality thanks to the idea of the Italian statistician Gini in 1912 - and we now know inequality causes crime, social unrest and even armed conflicts.
+For more than a century, we've been talking about economic inequality thanks to the idea of the Italian statistician Gini in 1912 - and we now know inequality causes crime, social unrest and even armed conflicts.

 The Happiness Research Institute hopes to improve the debate and increase our awareness and understanding of well-being gaps and inequalities in our societies.